-Unit 1 - The hospitality and catering industry: In this unit you will focus on learning about different types of providers, legislation, food safety and the roles and responsibilities within the sector.
+1. Unit 1 (40%) - The hospitality and catering industry: This unit is externally assessed through a written examination.
+In this unit you will focus on learning about different types of providers, legislation, food safety and the roles and responsibilities within the sector.